mothership/rds-auth-proxy/README.md

 * No untrusted process on the client machine, or server can read the memory of the proxy process.
-* You have a secure tunnel, or other means of encrypting the connection to to the server-side proxy (VPN, SSH tunnel, k8s port-forward, etc.).
+* You have a secure tunnel, or other means of encrypting the connection to the server-side proxy (VPN, SSH tunnel, k8s port-forward, etc.).
 * You have adequate IAM policies, restricting which the roles/databases a developer may use.